gk199/SiPM_DS_Analysis/README.md

 # SiPM_DS_Analysis
-Analysis code for SiPM tile tests and characterization for DarkSide
+Analysis code for SiPM tile tests and characterization for DarkSide.
+This code was used to analyze data taken in 2018, 2019 with the hardware setup to test SiPM response, and results were presented as my experimental project (Nov 2019).

 ## Instructions for running on data